zlogic/mendix-docs/content/en/docs/catalog/manage/curate.md

 4. You can enter multiple tags separated by spaces.
 You can remove tags by clicking the {{% icon name="remove" %}}.

 5. When you are finished specifying the tags, click **Save** to register the changes.
-The tags will be shown on the Data Source details page.
+The tags will be shown on the Service details page.

 ### Adding Authentication to a Service {#authentication}